brendantipp/sem2_prog_data_analysis_assignment/README.md

 #### Uniform Distribution

 The uniform distribution defines equal probability over a given range for a continuous distribution.
 For this reason, it is important as a reference distribution.
 One of the most important applications of the uniform distribution is in the generation of random numbers.
-It is used to describe probability where every event has an equal change of occuring for example as in the generation of random numbers.
+It is used to describe probability where every event has an equal change of occurring for example as in the generation of random numbers.
 In the Jupyter notebook I give examples of how this distribution works and where it can be used

 #### Logistic Distribution

 Logistic Distributions help us in describing the statistical growth of the data.
 It is known for predicting how the growth will happen by taking in certain data.
 In the Jupyter notebook I give examples of how this distribution works and where it can be used.
-I also go through the differnce between a Logistic and Normal Distribution with graphed examples.
+I also go through the difference between a Logistic and Normal Distribution with graphed examples.

 #### Binomial Distribution

 A binomial distribution can be thought of as simply the probability of a SUCCESS or FAILURE outcome in an experiment or survey that is repeated multiple times.
 The binomial is a type of distribution that has two possible outcomes (the prefix “bi” means two, or twice).

 In the Jupyter notebook I give examples of how this distribution works and where it can be used.
-I go through the differnces between a Normal and Binomial Distribution with graphed examples.
+I go through the differences between a Normal and Binomial Distribution with graphed examples.

-### 4. Explaining the use of Seeds in generating Pseudorandm Numbers
+### 4. Explaining the use of Seeds in generating Pseudorandom Numbers

-In this section of my Jupyter notebook I attempt to explain the fundemental problem when using computers to simulate or work with random proecsses.
+In this section of my Jupyter notebook I attempt to explain the fundamental problem when using computers to simulate or work with random processes.
 I explain how Computers need some sort of mechanism to generate random number.
 Computers get around this by using pseudo-random number generators.

 In order to work properly, pseudo-random number generators require a starting input.
 We call this starting input a “seed.”.

-Why use seeds? - Progammmers would often want to set a seed so that the same range of values etc are returned for testing their conde for consistency
+Why use seeds? - Programmmers would often want to set a seed so that the same range of values etc are returned for testing their conde for consistency

-In this section I outline changes in the new version of the Numpy package version 1.19 amd greater.
+In this section I outline changes in the new version of the Numpy package version 1.19 and greater.
 I outline the way of generating seeds has changed from the Merseene Twister method to a new algorithm called PCG64.
-This new algoritm is called a Permuted Congruential Generator (64 Bit PCG 64)
+This new algorithm is called a Permuted Congruential Generator (64 Bit PCG 64)

 I researched and outline the reasons why the PCG64 algorithm is better than the previously used Merseene Twister method.

 Examples of setting seed using the older and newer methods is included in the notebook.
-In the example we test setting a seed and not seed , I explain the output of both examples and the differnce setting teh seed makes.
+In the example we test setting a seed and not seed , I explain the output of both examples and the difference setting a seed makes.

 ### References used and research undertaken as part of my assignment.